hswolff/silly-intro-to-web-dev/README.md

    - Introducing CSS.
    - "It's what lets you style your HTML.
+   - "CSS is how you bring your pages to life!
+It's how you make them pretty and fun to look at!"
    - "It's comprised of selectors and rules.
 You create selectors that match HTML tags on the page and set rules on how those tags should look."
    - "Confused?
 May be easier to show then tell."

-2. Our first CSS rule. (may be a longer lesson)
+2. Our first CSS rule.

    - The first thing I want to do together is change the background of the page.
    - There's an HTML element we've not talked about yet, but you've seen in every lesson.